ryanatkn/gro/src/run/README.md

 - automatically discovers all `*.task.ts` files in your source directory
-- task definitions are just async functions in TypeScript modules, so chaining and composition are explicit in your code with one exception - `gro run` will execute multiple tasks serially, awaiting any async ones
+- task definitions are just async functions in TypeScript modules, so chaining and composition are explicit in your code with one exception - `gro run` executes multiple tasks serially, awaiting any async ones
-- passes a shared data object through each task which can mutated or treated as immutable - be careful with mutation!
+- passes a shared data object through each task which can mutated or kept immutable - be careful with mutation!
 - it's fast because it imports only the modules that your chosen tasks need

-## Usage
+## usage

 To show all available tasks: